Your public library hosts staff-led discussions and provides support to locally led book clubs.

-Many Oak Park book clubs and writers groups have been meeting online, via the library’s virtual meeting spaces service.
+Many Oak Park book clubs and writers’ groups have been meeting online, via the library’s virtual meeting spaces service.
 You can set up and run your own virtual meeting on Zoom, with support from trained library staff.
-See how reserving a virtual meeting space works & what’s available »
+See how reserving a virtual meeting space works and what’s available »

 Looking for ideas on what to read next, by genre and topic?
-See what we suggest »
+Browse these suggested title lists »

-Read to Order is the name of our team of Oak Park librarians who love listening to what you’ve already enjoyed to make detailed, personalized recommendations for what’s next.
-This free service is open to Oak Park cardholders 18 years and older.
+Our team of Oak Park librarians love listening to what you’ve already enjoyed, and can make you detailed, personalized recommendations for what to read next.
+This free service is open to Oak Park library cardholders 18 years and older.
 Get recommendations that suit you »

 Join a library-led book group, or groups